Joseph Lister: James Greenlees

 During the summer, the Listers never strayed far from Glasgow as he was still monitoring Greenlees.
 In the same month, he treated two ulcers.
 Both sores were washed with an acid in oil solution and one was covered with an oiled paper coated with spirit varnish and the second with gutta-percha covered with a water dressing.
 In both cases the dressing failed and he swapped them for a water dressing covered with cotton.
 On 11 September 1865, Lister treated the second patient with the acid, Patrick F., a labourer with a compound fracture of the thigh.
 After the thigh was splinted, the small wound was dressed using lint dipped in carbolic acid and covered in oil paper.
 After 16 days, the patient had an excellent prognosis.
-On 22 September, the Listers decided to take short holiday to Upton and the patient was left with his house surgeon, John Macfee.
+On 22 September, the Listers decided to take a short holiday to Upton and the patient was left with his house surgeon, John Macfee.
 However, the treatment failed and the limb was amputated after gangrene developed in the wound.
 When he wrote up his seminal paper, Lister considered the wound size too small to have effectively tested the efficacy of the acid, but he was happy with the outcome.
 At Christmas 1865, the Lister joined the Symes in Edinburgh.
 It was eight months before Lister treated another compound fracture.
 On 22 January 1866 he treated John Austin, a shipwreck survivor with a wound in the leg that had developed into an ulcer.
 He washed the wound in 20:1 oil-to-acid solution and dressed it with a lint bandage dipped in the solution covered with plaster of paris.